Home » All Posts » Main Meals » Oven-Baked Walleye Recipe

 If you want to know about walleye fishing, my advice is to talk to a local fisherman.
 They hold a wealth of knowledge.

-When I was a kid my legendary uncle, Emil Dean, would take my family and I out on the Lake Michigan in his charter boat the Mary E. Emil Dean paved the way for all of the fishing charters in Michigan.
+When I was a kid my legendary uncle, Emil Dean, would take my family and I out on the Lake Michigan in his charter boat the Mary E. Captain Emil Dean paved the way for all of the fishing charters in Michigan.

 Emil Dean aboard the Mary E.